MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Introduction

 In this paper, we demonstrate the potential of MaskSDM in several ways.
 First, we compare MaskSDM to several alternative baselines, including imputing methods and an “oracle" method that requires training a separate model for each subset of variables.
 Our results show that MaskSDM outperforms all imputing approaches and approximates the predictions and performance of the oracle method.
-Second, we conduct experiments and analyses on the performance and predictions for different subsets of variables on a large set of species, and demonstrate practical use cases.
+Second, we conduct analyses on the performance and predictions for different subsets of variables on a large set of species.
 Third, we illustrate how MaskSDM integrates seamlessly with Shapley values to explain model predictions and quantify individual predictor contributions.
-Unlike traditional SDMs employing Shapley values \citep{cha2021interpretable, maloney2022explainable, bourhis2023explainable}, MaskSDM does not rely on strong assumptions on predictor independence.
+Unlike traditional SDMs employing Shapley values, MaskSDM does not rely on strong assumptions of predictor independence.
 Using this approach, we produce maps of Shapley values that highlight regions where specific predictors play more prominent roles.
 All experiments are conducted on the open-access, global sPlotOpen dataset \citep{sabatini2021splotopen}, which consists of presence-absence plant observations in plots.
 This enables the creation of global prediction maps along with associated predictor contributions for the \num{12738} species considered.
-The capabilities of MaskSDM are summarized in Figure \ref{fig:use_overview}.
+The capabilities of MaskSDM are summarized in Fig. \ref{fig:use_overview}.
 The code is available at \url{https://github.com/zbirobin/MaskSDM}.

 Our findings highlight the advantages of MaskSDM in advancing ecological research by providing researchers with greater flexibility to formulate and test ecological hypotheses.
 This approach also sets the stage for the development of a \textit{foundation model} in SDMs \citep{bommasani2021opportunities}, which could leverage the integration of a large number of relevant predictors combined with extensive observations spanning multiple species.
 Such a generic model could be readily adapted to meet the specific needs of its users, enhancing its utility across diverse SDMs applications.
+In Appendix \ref{appendix:workflow}, we present a workflow illustrating how MaskSDM can be applied across different scenarios.